Tag Archive for: Ceramics

 Beginner Wheel Throwing

-Create and glaze functional, decorative, and sculptural forms using a pottery wheel.
-Students will develop their understanding of how to operate a pottery wheel as they work on teacher-led projects and practices.
+Experience of magic of working in clay as you create and glaze functional, decorative, and sculptural forms using a pottery wheel.
+Students will develop a basic understanding of how to operate a pottery wheel as they work on teacher-led projects and practices.

 Supply List